shd101wyy/Yo/DESIGN.md

 export { test, copy };

+// Export the enum.
 export enum Option<T> {
   Some(value: T),
   None,
 }

+// Explicitly export the functions defined in the instance.
-export instance Id<i32> {
+// The instance will be exported implicitly. export instance Id<i32> {
   id(x: i32): i32 {
     x